trajano/docker-oidc-proxy/README.md

 `SERVER_NAME` Hostname and port that the server uses to identify itself.
 This must

 `SERVICE_NAME` The name of the backend service that is being proxied.

+`SERVICE_PORT` The port number of the backend service that is being proxied.